Skip to main content

 Protein’s Role in Thyroid Hormone Synthesis and Transport

 Beyond synthesis, protein is crucial for the transport of thyroid hormones throughout the bloodstream.
 Thyroid hormones are largely insoluble in water and must bind to carrier proteins, such as thyroxine-binding globulin (TBG), transthyretin (TTR), and albumin, to travel to target cells.
 These proteins act as taxis, ensuring that the hormones reach their destinations.
-A diet deficient in protein can lead to insufficient production of these carrier proteins, meaning that even if the thyroid produces enough hormones, they may not be effectively delivered to the cells where they are needed.

 Research indicates that higher protein intake can support the conversion of T4 to T3, potentially by providing the necessary enzymatic cofactors or by influencing metabolic pathways that favor this conversion.
-Conversely, low protein diets have been associated with a suppression of and symptoms of hypothyroidism.
+Conversely, low protein diets have been associated with a suppression of thyroid function and symptoms of hypothyroidism.

 Fats the Structural and Signaling Macronutrient